appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ![Express: Welcome to Express!!!!!!!](./resources/nodecloud/welcomeCustomised.png)*Express: Welcome to Express!!!!!!!*

-As appsody debug provides a continuous development environment, any code changes you make will cause an automatic restart of the application.
+As `appsody debug` provides a continuous development environment, any code changes you make will cause an automatic restart of the application.
 It also sets up the container to allow remote access from a debugger.

 4. Attach a debugger to your application

- You can either used your favourite debugger for this, or use the one integrated into the Chrome Browser as follows:
+ You can either use your favourite debugger for this, or use the one integrated into the Chrome Browser as follows:

  1. Open the Chrome Browser